u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/email_marketing.rst

 .. image:: email_marketing/three-dot-dropdown.png
    :align: center
-   :alt: View of the three-dot drop-down menu on the Odoo Email Marketing dashboard.
+   :alt: View of the three-dot drop-down menu on the Thrive Bureau ERP Email Marketing dashboard.

 In the upper-right corner of the main :guilabel:`Email Marketing` dashboard, there are other view options to choose from: :guilabel:`List` and :guilabel:`Graph`.